the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 ID Length: Used to force a specific
 ID length.
 This option will pad the ID received from the clock with zeros until the specified number of digits is reached.
-For example, if an employeeâs ID is 54 and the ID length is set to 4, the software will search for an employee with 0054 assigned as their employee ID.
+For example, if an employee's ID is 54 and the ID length is set to 4, the software will search for an employee with 0054 assigned as their employee ID.
 If there is no employee with 0054 as his or her employee ID the punch will be considered unassigned.